 - For Developer: Within a single disposable, compatible environment, Vagrant can isolate dependencies and their setup without losing any of the resources that we used to work with editors, debuggers, browsers, etc. Once a single Vagrantfile is created by the developer, developers need to update to Vagrant, and everything is installed and configured to function.
 Other team members will build their programming environments from the same configuration, but if the developer operates on Linux, Windows, and Mac OS X, all team members execute code in the same environment designed in the same way against the same dependencies.

-In order to optimize efficiency and versatility, Vagrant is a simple to customize, scalable, and reproducible working environment designed on top of industry-standard technologies and managed by a single coherent workflow.
-Machines on top of AWS, VirtualBox, and VMware or some other vendor are supported.
+In order to optimize efficiency and versatility, It is a simple to customize, a scalable, and reproducible working environment designed on top of industry-standard technologies and managed by a single coherent workflow.
+Machines on top of AWS, VirtualBox, and VMware, or some other vendor are supported.
 The software can be automatically mounted and configured on the virtual machine by industry-standard provisioning tools such as Chef, shell scripts, or Puppet.
 Vagrant makes it possible for the creator to build a local framework that copies the environment in which the code will actually be implemented.
 But it needs to have the same libraries, methods, dependencies, versions, and operating systems, etc.

 We should note here that Vagrant really wins over other related resources in certain ways.
 The features mentioned below are the key ones that make it possible for Vagrant to be fast, efficient, and convenient.